hzlmy2002/konla/readme.md

 Open your browser and navigate to https://127.0.0.1

 You should see the application interface.
 You now can use the UI or the underlying API to analyse your research papers.

+**Note:** Some browsers may block the website due to security issues.
+For example, Google Chrome may show a message "Your connection is not private", but you can still click "Advanced" and then on the label "Proceed to 127.0.0.1 (unsafe)" to use the app.